Climate Adapted Trees

 Share your knowledge here.

-Early studies by UA faculty based tree selection choices on approximate climate similarity to other regions of the world.
-As such, they visited and then mined arid and semi-arid deserts around for potentially adapted species to bring home and test on campus.
-Clearly, they did their homework as many have stood the test of time!
-However, deserts are characterized by a variety of factors affecting performance.
+Deserts are characterized by a variety of factors affecting performance.
 They can be hot and dry, semiarid, coastal, or cold.
 The Sonoran Desert is hot and dry with cold winters and as climate has shifted, the patterns and magnitude of environmental factors have made it increasingly challenging to find species adapted to all the conditions faced by landscape plants in Tucson.
-Furthermore, the built environment we inhabit is replete with microclimates and deviations from the “natural climate” experienced outside the city.
-Global climate changes coupled with the compounding effects of the built environment increase the need to refine plant selection processes and match plants thoughtfully to a planting site that will allow them to thrive in the decades ahead.
+Furthermore, the built environment in which these trees are now planted are distinct and deviate considerably from the “natural climate” experienced outside the city.
+This combination of global climate changes coupled with the compounding effects of the built environment highlight the need for equally dynamic processes in selecting plants for changing conditions.
+To adapt, plant selection processes must be continuously refined to ensure they are strategically and thoughtfully paired with conditions of urban planting sites so they will thrive in the decades ahead.
 Though myriad community and environmental health benefits may result from improved tree selection for current and future climate scenarios, those benefits will only be realized to the extent that we can accurately match new tree species to current and future climate variables.

 The mean annual temperature of Tucson, AZ is 70.88°F (21°C).
 Based on models developed by the Intergovernmental Panel on Climate Change (IPCC), given the assumption of limited emissions (SSP2/RCP4.5), the mean annual temperature of Tucson will be 74.5°F (23.6°C) by 2050, and under the business as usual climate change scenario (SSP3/RCP7.0), the MAT of Tucson is predicted to be 79.7°F (26.5°C).
 Tucson data available from the National Weather Service as of 2024 indicated the mean temperature of the hottest month (MHM) was 30.05°C, the mean temperature of the coldest quarter (MCQ) was 12.37°C. Additionally, the mean annual precipitation (MAP) was 270mm/yr, while the mean precipitation of the driest quarter was 17.02mm.
 Based on data from 1991-2020, January and December are the coldest months in Tucson with the normal average cold temperature for January and December, being 66°F (18.9°C).
 The record low temperature (Tmin) of 6°F (-14°C) was recorded on January 7, 1913.
 Based on data from 1991-2020, June and July are the hottest months of the year with the normal warm temperature for June and July being 100.7°F (38.17°C).
 The record high temperature (Tmax) was recorded at 117°F (47.22°C) on June 30, 1990.
 Since Tucson is classified as a USDA 9a hardiness zone, it rarely experiences temperatures below -8°C (17°F) or above 44°C (112°F) (1).
 As such, for this study we set these as the target Tmin and Tmax, respectively, for our search criteria.
 Tucson averages 10.61 inches (269.5 mm) of precipitation per year, concentrated during the North American Monsoon of summer (~7.97” in June to September) and the Pacific storms of winter (~2.64” in December and January).
 However, the Campus Arboretum Collections Policy which informs succession plans for the Campus Arboretum, permits inclusion of species requiring less than 500 mm (20 inches) of annual precipitation.
 Given this we set the precipitation limit at 500mm but highlighted those fitting both the temperature criteria as well as the more conservative water requirements.